-Operating Income (Loss) in North America decreased by \$62.1 million to an Operating Loss of \$6.6 million or (0.9%) of sales for the fourth quarter of 2021 from Operating Income of \$55.5 million or 7.0% for the fourth quarter of 2020.
-The decrease in Operating Income (Loss) as a percentage of sales was generally due to overall lower production sales volume and corresponding lower utilization of assets, driven primarily by the industry-wide shortage of semiconductor chips; a negative sales mix; production related inefficiencies related to the semiconductor chip shortage and other supply chain disruptions driven by production lines being stopped/restarted unexpectedly based on OEMs' production priorities; higher labour and material costs; other operational inefficiencies at certain operating facilities including launch related costs and upfront costs incurred in preparation of upcoming new programs; an increase in tooling sales which typically earn low margins to the Company; and a decrease in COVID-related government subsidies.
-These negative factors were partially offset by productivity and efficiency improvements at certain operating facilities; and lower SG&A expense as a percentage of sales.
+Operating Income (Loss) in North America increased by \$62.4 million to income of \$55.8 million or 5.7% of sales for the fourth quarter of 2022 from a loss of \$6.6 million or (0.9%) of sales for the fourth guarter of 2021.
+The increase in Operating Income (Loss) as a percentage of sales was generally due to overall higher production sales volume and corresponding higher utilization of assets; a positive sales mix; favourable commercial settlements; productivity and efficiency improvements at certain operating facilities; and a decrease in tooling sales which typically earns low margin for the Company.
+These positive factors were partially offset by higher labour and material costs; operational inefficiencies at certain operating facilities including launch related costs and upfront costs incurred in preparation of upcoming new programs; higher SG&A expense as a percentage of sales; and the impact of material passthrough on customer pricing.